 The Center for Nanoscale Materials’ (CNM) User Program is designed to give you FREE access to state-of-the-art equipment and expertise.
-The CNM offers some of the world’s best capabilities in X-ray and electron microscopy, nanofabrication, spectroscopy, synthetic biology and materials theory and computational modeling.
+The CNM offers some of the world’s best capabilities in X-ray and electron microscopy, nanofabrication, ultrafast spectroscopy, quantum matter and devices, synthetic biology, artificial intelligence/machine learning, materials theory and computational modeling.

 There is no cost to use the CNM if you intend to publish your results.
 You can also access CNM facilities on a cost-recovery basis for proprietary research that is not intended for the public domain.

 How to become a CNM user in 3 easy steps

 Gather the information you’ll need and SUBMIT IMMEDIATELY.
 It may take two business days to process your registration — this must be complete before you can move on to Step 2.